lemonstar99/Deep-SVDD-PyTorch/README.md

+# Forked Repo
+This specific repository is to process some other timeseries datasets and test the results.

+# Below is from the original repository:

 # PyTorch Implementation of Deep SVDD
 This repository provides a [PyTorch](https://pytorch.org/) implementation of the *Deep SVDD* method presented in our ICML 2018 paper ”Deep One-Class Classification”.